 SuperStar Libra accidents and incidents

-CruiseMapper's SuperStar Libra cruise ship accidents, incidents and law news reports relate to a 1500-passenger vessel owned by Star Cruises.
+CruiseMapper's SuperStar Libra cruise ship accidents, incidents and law news reports relate to a 1500-passenger vessel owned by Genting Cruise Lines (Star Cruises).
 Our SuperStar Libra accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - Norovirus (passengers/crew) - 2004 (44 / 4)